 Protecting your designs

-At Dehns we can help you protect not only the technology behind your product, but also, and as equally as important, the aesthetical appearance.
+At Dehns we can help you protect not only the technology behind your product, but also the aesthetical appearance.

-Such investment often brings a high return in terms of protecting the look of the product, but how exactly can that investment be protected?
+Investment in the look of a product often brings a high return, but how exactly can that investment be protected?

 Whereas patents protect the way things work, designs protect the appearance of a product.
 Designs can protect the whole of a product or a particular part of a product.
 The features of the design may include its shape or its surface decoration or colours.